Low bounce rate on your Webflow site? Check these Google settings

 To do this, go to your Webflow project > Project Settings > Integrations, and add your Google Universal Analytics Tracking ID (it starts with "UA" and can be found in Google Analytics).

-Now, the minute you or your client wants to start leveraging additional Google tracking tools, such as Google Optimize, you're better off using Google Tag Manager as opposed to gtag.js.
+Now, the minute you or your client wants to start leveraging additional Google tracking tools, such as Google Analytics 4 or Google Optimize, you're better off using Google Tag Manager as opposed to gtag.js.

 As of 2020, Google Tag Manager is the best tool to install Google tracking on your website because you can use it as a central hub to deploy tracking codes for Google Analytics, Google Ads, and Google Optimize.